ferrumz/p2p-storage/README.md

 * GET KEY `key` - get value by key
 * GET KEYS - get all keys
 * SET KEY `key` `value` - set value

+Description: Implement a set of two apps - node and client communicating using any layer 4 protocol.
+Node application should act as a storage node which is able to store and receive string key-value pairs.
+In case of multiple nodes launched, all nodes should share all keys and values they have including newly added keys on any of the nodes.
+Node should be able to bootstrap itself with a single ip:port combination of any node already running.
+Client should be able to connect to any node with IP:port and have an ability to retrieve all values or one by a key.